kennyphan02/Coding-Notes/Kotlin/Kotlin Basics.md

 	val scientific = hashMapOf("guppy" to "poecilia reticulata", "catfish" to "corydoras", "zebra fish" to "danio rerio")
 	// println (scientific.get("guppy")) returns poecilia reticulata
 	```
+- Organize and define constants
+	- Difference between const val and val?
+		- value for const val is determined at compile time whereas the value for val is determined during program execution.
+Val can be assigned by a function at run time
+		- This means val can be assigned a value from a function, but const cannot.
+		- Const val only works at top level and in singleton classes declared with object
+	-